Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Method

 where $i$ and $j$ are the source and target attack states and $G_m$ and $G_n$ are sets consisting of attack states grouped to services running on nodes $m$ and $n$ in the network, respectively.
 Moreover, since the attack can traverse any non-intersecting path through the network, if $w_n<1$, the more possible paths there are between the states, the larger the $p_N$ is.

 In order to measure the importance of different vulnerabilities and services, we use metrics based on the probability, expected impact, and expected cumulative impact of an attack.
 Our interpretation and calculations of the probabilities of different states in the attack graph are based on the principles presented in~\cite{wang2008attack}.
-First of all, our model assumes that the probability of a vulnerability being exploited (i.e., exploitability) represents the probability that an attack vector will be exploited during an attack.
+First of all, our model assumes that the probability of a vulnerability being exploited (i.e., exploitability) represents the probability that a vulnerability will be exploited during an attack.
 Secondly, we assume that a vulnerability can only be exploited if the attack has already propagated to the preceding state.
-Thirdly, our model considers the different paths leading to a state disjunctive, which means that the probability of an attack reaching a state is equal to the probability that at least one of the attack paths leading to the state is traversed during an attack.
+Thirdly, our model considers the different paths leading to a state independent, which means that the probability of an attack reaching a state is equal to the probability that at least one of the attack paths leading to the state is traversed during an attack.

-The overall probability of a single attack vector being successfully exploited during an attack is calculated as:
+The overall probability of a single vulnerability being successfully exploited during an attack is calculated as:

-where \(p(i,j)\) is the probability of a vulnerability between states \(i\) and \(j\) being successfully exploited (see: Eq.~\ref{eq:prob_ovr}) and \(P(i)\) is the probability that an attack has reached the state \(i\).
-Since the different paths leading to a state are considered disjunctive, $P(i)$ is calculated as:
+where $p(i,j)$ is the probability of a vulnerability between states $i$ and $j$ being successfully exploited (see:~\eqref{eq:prob_ovr}) and $P(i)$ is the probability that an attack has reached the state $i$.
+Since the different paths leading to a state are considered independent, $P(i)$ is calculated as:

-where \(A\) is a set of all states immediately preceding state \(i\).
+where $A$ is the set of all states immediately preceding state $i$.

 Our calculation of expected impact is based on the expectation from probability theory: